|SENCO||Mrs J Moore|

 For information about the Suffolk Parent Carer Network (SPCN), please click here.

-We aim to be as flexible as it is possible to be whilst working within the constraints of the school timetable.
-LSA support is provided as appropriate and individual programmes are designed for students with more specific needs such as those on the autistic spectrum, with emotional difficulties or the physically disabled.
-Support for literacy and numeracy difficulties is provided through small group work and a variety of individual programmes such as Toe by Toe and Power of 2.
-All teachers at the school are considered to be teachers of children with SEND - they are aware of their responsibilities towards students with SEND and expected to differentiate accordingly.
+We aim to be as flexible as possible whilst working within the constraints of the school timetable.
+Support is provided by Learning Support Assistants (LSAs) as appropriate, and individual programmes are designed for students with more specific needs such as those on the autistic spectrum, with emotional needs or with a physical disability.
+Support for literacy and numeracy difficulties are provided through small group work and a variety of individual targeted programmes.

 Inclusion and the Disability Discrimination Act

 The school is aware of its obligations regarding the DDA and every effort is made to ensure maximum inclusion of students with SEND through out their school life.
 Teachers provide appropriate learning opportunities, ensuring full access to the SEND Curriculum.
 All students are encouraged to take as full a part as possible in extra curricular activities and students with SEND are no exception.
 Learning Support Assistants accompany certain students with SEND on school trips ensuring their successful participation.

 The SENCO, in conjunction with the Lower School Coordinator, liaises with the partner primary schools.
 The purpose of this liaison is to identify students who will benefit from additional support at high school and ensure that successful and appropriate strategies are continued.

 Liaison is also carried out with the Family Services Team and other outside agencies who advise on students with SEND both in the partner primary schools and in specialist Support Centres.
 The SENCO attends, when appropriate, the Year 6 review meetings of these students.